Get the Best WordPress Backup

 Confirm WordPress file import

-Now, Duplicator will automatically import all of the files in your package.
-You’ll see a success message after this is complete:
+Now, Duplicator will automatically import all of the files in your backup.
+You’ll see a success message after this is complete.

 Finished WordPress file import